GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  at once earthly and heavenly, tangible and intangible, comprehensible and incomprehensible; that by one and the same person, perfect man and perfect God . . .”

- “If any assert that he was . . . accounted worthy of sonship by adoption [against the Ebionites] . . .
-If any say that his flesh came down from heaven and is not from hence [against Docetism and Gnosticism], but is above us, not of us . . . (let him be anathema).”
+ “If any assert that he was …accounted worthy of sonship by adoption [against the Ebionites] …If any say that his flesh came down from heaven and is not from hence [against Docetism and Gnosticism], but is above us, not of us …(let him be anathema).”

  Discussion4: Why is it important that Jesus was “made like [us] in every way” (Heb 2:17)?
 Why is that important to us (Heb.
 4:15-16)?